The History of Tea in India: How They Became a Top Producer of Our Favorite Teas

 People in India have been drinking tea dating back as far as 750 BC.
 Similar to other tea origin stories, there are several legends on how tea was discovered in India.
 It is commonly believed that tea leaves were exported from China during the silk trades between the countries.
 Ironically, the Camelia sinensis was a naturally growing plant in India, specifically in the Assam jungle.
 For years it grew there untouched before its appeal and worth were realized.
 Before becoming a beloved beverage, the tea leaves were used for diet, medicinal purposes, and adding flavor to vegetable dishes and soups.
 The myth surrounding the first discovery of drinking tea was made by an Indian king who suffered from a mild form of narcolepsy and struggled to stay awake during long court meetings.
 He discovered that by boiling leaves from the tea plant, he was able to remain awake, and thus, the legend of tea in India was born.

-A formal introduction of tea was made by the British to abolish China’s monopoly on tea.
+A more formal introduction of tea was made by the British.
 In the late 1700s, Warren Hastings sent a selection of Chinese tea seeds to George Bogle, the then British emissary in Bhutan, for planting.
 The seeds from China struggled to thrive in the intense Assam heat.
 In 1776 English Botanist, Sir Joseph Banks recommended that native tea plants should be considered.
 It wasn’t until a few decades later that Robert Bruce discovered tea plants growing wild in the Upper Brahmaputra Valley of Assam.
 The tea was named Assamica (now known as Assam), and they found the variety and flavor of this tea unique and different from the Chinese plant.

 In 1823, the very first shipment of tea from India was sent to England for selling.
 Britain was determined to have a less expensive option than buying tea from China.
 Even though the Assam tea flavor was viewed as inferior, the taste and acceptance soon changed as its success took off in England.
 By 1840, India’s tea industry was taking shape, and tea harvesting expanded to the higher regions of Kangra and Darjeeling.
 They found that the seeds from China flourished in elevated environments, and Darjeeling tea became a sought-after commodity along with Assam.
 Due to the success of growing tea native to India, by 1863, they established 78 plantations in Kumaon, Dehradun, Garhwal, Kangra Valley, and Kul.
 By 1874, 113 gardens covering 18,888 acres of tea were growing, and production was over 3 million pounds.